John Collins' workshop, with a poster of Johann Bessler stuck up on the wall

 I’m just aware of what a massive discovery perpetual motion would be.
 It would turn science on its head.

-When people see how this works they will realize that it requires no changes to the laws of physics other than the contention that gravity can’t be used as a source of power.
+When people see how this works they will realise that it requires no changes to the laws of physics other than the contention that gravity can’t be used as a source of power.
 The only thing I will say is that when you see it, you'll wonder how you never thought of it.
 The basic concept is very simple, but the leverage mechanism is ingenious.

 EDIT: The question about patenting John's design was changed to reflect the fact that it is impossible to patent a perpetual motion machine.